There may be affiliate links in this post. Read my disclosure policy to learn more.

 The very best things to do with a layover in Dublin.

-When you have a large family, airfare becomes the most expensive part of any vacation.
-So we plan our trips around the cheapest airfare available.
+Airfare becomes the most expensive part of any vacation when you have a large family.
+So, we plan our trips around the cheapest airfare available.

-Flights to and from Ireland have been very inexpensive from New York City over the past few years.
-So we have figured out that flying in to Dublin and taking a Ryanair flight to another destination in Europe is much cheaper than booking to Edinburgh, Glasgow, Rome, Paris, etc.
+Over the past few years, flights to and from Ireland have been very inexpensive from New York City.
+So we have figured out that flying into Dublin and taking a Ryanair flight to another destination in Europe is much cheaper than booking to Edinburgh, Glasgow, Rome, Paris, etc.

 This has created some awesome layovers in Dublin, and if that layover is 5 hours or longer, you can pack in another mini vacation!